 11. Give children responsibility – and consequences

-14. Prepare for challenging situations
+13. Prepare for challenging situations

-15. Maintain a sense of humour
+14. Keep your sense of humour

 It often helps to keep daily life with children light.
 You can do this by using songs, humour and fun.
 For example, you can pretend to be the menacing tickle monster who needs the toys picked up off the floor.